lab821/CSSim/data/Data file format description.md

 # Data file format description

-### The data file should be a csv file with following columns:
+## The data file should be a csv file with following columns

 * **rtime**: Relative start time of flow
 * **src**: Source of this flow
 * **dst**: Destination of this flow